avraghav07/c4libot/README.md

 Spams your personal and group DMs with cat pics!

+##Games

-Games - 1) Blackjack
+* Blackjack
-        2) More to come in the future
+* More to come in the future

 (Command instructions are in the bot's description)

 The iteration with just Blackjack in it was made as a project to show for Lambda IITH's Core interview.